Bru Luccas Shows Off Her Bikini Body From The Front And Back, Asks Which Is Hotter

 Others were more diplomatic in their responses.

-“Both,” proclaimed another, adding a fire symbol to the comment.
+"Both," another proclaimed, adding a fire symbol to their message.

-The Brazilian model had wowed her followers earlier this week after wearing a pair of tight and tiny biker shorts, per The Inquisitr.
+This is hardly the first time the Brazilian model wowed her followers this week.
+A few days ago, she flaunted her fit figure in a pair of tight and tiny biker shorts, per The Inquisitr, much to her fans' delight.